All Episodes

 We hope there's a thousand of them.

-And we hope there's a thousand Jack Bowers telling bad guys, you're gonna tell me what I want to know, or I'm gonna carve your left eye out first.
+You're going to tell me what I want to know, or I'm going to carve your left eye out first.

-Well, that's a threat of torture, that's uh inhumane or what have you.
+That's inhumane or what have you.

 Well, we hope those things are going on out there.

-But the idea that the administration, this administration is going to plant weapons of mass destruction somewhere to prove that they existed.
+But the idea that the administration, this administration, is going to plant weapons of mass destruction somewhere to prove that they existed.

-I just I I just marvel at it, folks.
+I just marvel at it, folks.

 I'm sorry, but I do.

-I got a quick time out.
+I got a quick timeout.

-I want to speak of national security.
+I want to speak in national security.

 There was a news story last week.

-Uh we mentioned it here, but I didn't spend a lot of time on it myself, and nobody else has either.
+We mentioned it here, but I didn't spend a lot of time on it myself, and nobody else has either outside of New York.

-And in the whole context of this national security debate we're having, we need to spend some time on it, just a little bit just to inform you about it.
+And in the whole context of this national security debate we're having, we need to spend some time on it, just a little bit, just to inform you about it.

 Also, Iran has done it now.